pantheon-systems/documentation/source/content/advanced-global-cdn.md

   Unlike most CDNs that only handle images and other static assets, full-page technology lets you cache entire pages and assets at the edge.
 - **Layer 3 & 4 DDOS protection & mitigation**
 - **SOC2 compliance**
-- **IP whitelisting & blacklisting**
+- **IP allowlisting & blocklisting**
-  - **Blacklist** - prevent users with specific IPs or in IP ranges from accessing your site.
+  - **Blocklist** - prevent users with specific IPs or in IP ranges from accessing your site.
-  - **Whitelist** - only allow users with specific IPs or in IP ranges to access your site, blocking everyone else.
+  - **Allowlist** - only allow users with specific IPs or in IP ranges to access your site, blocking everyone else.
 - **Token authentication / JWT (JSON Web Token)**

-  Use the AGCDN Edge to generate JSON Web Tokens to help build your custom API.
+  Use the AGCDN Edge to generate JSON Web Tokens<Popover title="JSON Web Tokens" content="A JSON Web Tokens is an Internet standard for creating compact, encrypted JSON-based access tokens that assert some number of claims, such as 'logged in as admin'." /> to help build your custom API.
 - **Custom error & maintenance page rules**
 - **Geolocation based edge control**